craftingcity/The-Known-World/README.md

 **Elven War-Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow, as well as with light and medium armor.
 You gain proficiency with one kind of artisan’s tools of your choice.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen tool proficiency.

 ### Blood-Hobgoblin Clans
-The [[Blood Clans]] are a region of [[Northeastern Central]] [[Alaturmen]].
-The people who live here are psuedo-nomatic, often traveling between permanent structures though out the seasons, and always ready to defend themselves.
-The culture of these people is one of Lawful Neutrality, holding themselves and their clan-mates to their [[Blood-Hobgoblin Clan Pact|Blood Pact]].
+The Blood-Hobgoblin Clans were formed in retaliation to the horrible treatment Hobgoblin received under the [[Bandit Lords]].
+After winning their independence from both the [[Bandit Lords]] and the new [[The Kingdom of Prosper|Kingdom of Prosper]], these clans turned inward, to fight with each other for power.

+The Blood Clans occupy the [[Illburn Forest]] in [[Northeastern Central]] [[Alaturmen]].
+Most people survive by working as hunters or gatherers under the leaders of these

 **Ability Score Increase.** Your Strength score increases by 1, and your Dexterity score increases by 1.
 **Languages.** You know at least these two languages; [[Goblin (language)]] and [[King's Common (language)]].
-**Skills.** You have proficiency in Strength (Athletics), Wisdom (Perception), and one set of tools of your choice.
+**Skills.** You have proficiency in Intelligence (Nature), Wisdom (Perception), and one set of tools of your choice.
 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ### Desert Outlanders